ChinmaiCharan/AzureDevopsProj2/README.md

 # Overview

-This is my submission for the 'Building a CI/CD Pipeline' project as part of the 'DevOps Engineer for Microsoft Azure' nanodegree program from Udacity.

-This project contains a python application that is designed to predict housing prices in Boston (I did not create the python app myself).
-This repo will enable you to:
+As part of the Udacity Azure Devops Nano Degree, This is the second project 'Building a CI/CD Pipeline'.

-Deploy the app in Azure CloudShell
+In this project, we will be doing the below tasks Create a GitHub repository and integrate it to the Azure Deploy the app in Azure CloudShell
 Deploy the app as an Azure App Service
-Any commits to the GitHub repo trigger automated code testing using GitHub Actions.
-A pipeline has been created in Azure DevOps, and the updated code is also automatically tested in Azure DevOps and deployed to the Azure App Service.
+GitHub Action along with Azure Devops Pipeline to trigger CI/ CD when any commit is made to the Repo.

 ## Project Plan
 <TODO: Project Plan

-* A link to a Trello board for the project
+* [Trello board](https://trello.com/b/j7XvQMlY/azure-proj-2) link used for tracking the project.
-* A link to a spreadsheet that includes the original and final project plan>
+* [Spreadsheet](https://github.com/ChinmaiCharan/AzureDevopsProj2/files/7774851/project-management-template.xlsx) that contains the project time line.

 ## Instructions
 * Architectural Diagram